nicktogo/coeditor/README.md

 + Active tab sync
 + Project's files saving and closing sync

+## Known issue
++ If clients use different types for line break (i.e. CRLF or LF) with each other, this package will cause files end up with different content.
+**MAKE SURE ALL CLIENTS USE THE SAME TYPE FOR LINE BREAK!
+(EITHER CRLF OR LF WILL DO)**

 ## TODO
 + ~~Customized configuration (Server address, random session id or given by user)~~ DONE
 + ~~Broadcast disconnections to other living Atom clients~~ DONE